Gunna (rapper): 2019–2022: Drip or Drown 2, Wunna, and DS4Ever

+2023–present: A Gift & A Curse, One of Wun & The Last Wun

+Five months after his release from jail, Gunna released the track "Bread & Butter", in which he speaks on his arrest and allegations that he snitched on his friend and mentor Young Thug.
+On his 30th birthday, Gunna announced a new album titled A Gift & a Curse, which released a day later.
+The album debuted at number three on the Billboard 200 chart, earning 85,000 album-equivalent units (including 1,000 in pure album sales) in its first week.
+The album's second single, "FukUMean" was released on July 11, 2023, after being submitted to rhythmic contemporary radio.
+The song proved to be a mega-hit and would prove to be Gunna's second most successful song on the Billboard Hot 100, behind "Drip too Hard".
+The track spent thirty-two weeks on the chart, peaking at number four.
+"FukUMean" also reached the top ten in ten different countries.

+Following the release of the song "Prada Dem", featuring Offset, Gunna announced the title of his fifth studio album in April, 2024.
+On May 3, 2024, he released another single "WhatsApp (Wassam)", serving as the second single off of his forthcoming album, One of Wun.
+On the same day, Gunna announced that One of Wun would be releasing on May 10, 2024.
+The album features guest appearances from Offset, Normani, Leon Bridges, and Roddy Ricch and debuted at number two on the US Billboard 200.
+On May 14, 2024, Gunna was featured alongside Jamaican rapper Skillibeng on the song "Jump" off of South African singer Tyla's debut album.
+The song was accompanied by a music video which was filmed in Hillbrow, Johannesburg, and Kliptown, Soweto.

+In June 2025, Gunna announced his next album, The Last Wun.
+The album will serve as his final album with YSL Records.

 Philanthropy

 In February 2022, Gunna teamed up with sustainable food waste management and hunger relief company Goodr to open a free grocery store at Ronald E. McNair Middle School, which he attended as a teenager.

 Legal issues

-In May 2022, Kitchens and Young Thug were among 28 persons associated with YSL who were charged in a 56-count Racketeer Influenced and Corrupt Organizations Act (RICO) indictment filed by Fulton County District Attorney Fani Willis.
+In May 2022, Gunna and Young Thug were among 28 persons associated with YSL Records who were charged in a 56-count RICO Act indictment filed by Fulton County District Attorney Fani Willis.
 On May 11, 2022, Kitchens turned himself in to authorities.
 Kitchens was denied bond, and his trial was scheduled to begin January 9, 2023.
 On October 13, 2022, Kitchens was again denied release from jail ahead of his January trial.
 On December 14, 2022, Kitchens pleaded guilty to a single charge of racketeering and was sentenced to five years in prison, with one year commuted to time served and the rest of the sentence suspended subject to probation conditions, including 500 hours of community service; he was released from jail the same day.